 - When “Yes” Might Mean “No”: Standardizing State Criteria to Evaluate the Capacity to Consent to Sexual Activity for Elderly with Neurocognitive Disorders, 22(2) Elder L.J.
 449 (2015).

 Stephanie graduated from University of Illinois College of Law, Magna Cum Laude with pro bono notation.
-While in school, Stephanie received CALI Excellence for the Future Awards in Family Law and Regulations of Financial Institutions.
-Stephanie also received the Marguerite L. Rickert Award for Excellence in both Legal Writing and Service as one of the top eight students in her graduating class in both areas.
+While in school, Stephanie received CALI Excellence for the Future Awards in Family Law and Regulations of Financial Institutions and the Marguerite L. Rickert Award for Excellence in both Legal Writing and Service as one of the top eight students in her graduating class in both areas.

-Stephanie served as Managing Editor and Executive Administrative Editor of The Elder Law Journal and received “Best Note” distinction for her student note.
-Stephanie also won “Best Overall” and “Best Oralist” at the HNBA Internal Moot Court Competition.
+Stephanie served as Managing Editor and Executive Administrative Editor of The Elder Law Journal and received “Best Note” distinction for her student note and won “Best Overall” and “Best Oralist” at the HNBA Internal Moot Court Competition.
 Stephanie now serves on the University of Illinois’ Family Law Advisory Board, providing input into the school’s family law curriculum and events for law students.

 Stephanie received her Bachelor’s Degree from Northwestern University in Evanston, Illinois, where she graduated with a double major in psychology and legal studies.
 She received departmental honors in Legal Studies and earned “Thesis with Distinction” honors for her thesis, “Examining the Legal Legitimacy of False Light Claims.”

-In both 2016 and 2017, Stephanie was selected to receive the Avvo Clients’ Choice Award in Divorce for outstanding client reviews from clients she represented through divorce proceedings.
+Since 2016, Stephanie has been selected annually to receive the Avvo Clients’ Choice Award in Divorce for outstanding client reviews from clients she represented through divorce proceedings.
 In support of this award, clients described Stephanie as a “professional, patient, hard worker”, “excellent communicator”, and an attorney who helped clients “feel calm and prepared in court because of her in-depth preparation.”

-Also In 2017, Stephanie was selected as a “Rising Star” attorney by Illinois Super Lawyers magazine, an award only given to less than 2.5% of lawyers under 40 years old in Illinois.
+Since 2018, Stephanie has been selected annually as a “Rising Star” attorney by Illinois Super Lawyers magazine, an award only given to less than 2.5% of lawyers under 40 years old in Illinois.

-In 2017, Stephanie was recognized as an Emerging Lawyer as one of the top family law attorneys under 40 years old who have been practicing for 10 or fewer years.
+Since 2017, Stephanie has been recognized annually as an Emerging Lawyer for being a top family law attorney under 40 years old who has been practicing for less than 10 years.

-Stephanie is also a current board member of the Center for Disability and Elder Law’s Young Professionals Board.
-In this capacity, Stephanie serves as the Board’s Pro Bono/Advocacy Committee Chair and helps plan Senior Center Initiatives through which members help seniors prepare durable Powers of Attorney for Health Care and Property to avoid potential abuse and financial exploitation.
+Stephanie is the current Secretary of the Center for Disability and Elder Law’s Young Professionals Board.
+In this capacity, she helps plan Senior Center Initiatives through which members help seniors prepare durable Powers of Attorney for Health Care and Property to avoid potential abuse and financial exploitation.